 (Get-Counter '<CounterPath>').CounterSamples[0]

-The result will be a Powershell object with some properties:
+The result will be a Powershell object with some properties.
+For example:

 Path InstanceName CookedValue